houby-studio/small-business-fridge/README.md

 ![image4](https://raw.githubusercontent.com/wiki/houby-studio/small-bussiness-fridge/images/sbf_deliver.png)

-## License

-### MIT

-Copyright 2023 Jakub Šindelář

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Development

-One way

-- You can customize docker-compose.dev.example.yaml to develop with all required tools in containers
-- Not tested, we debug main application directly on our computer and use containers to run database and other dev tools

-Second way
+### General instructions

+- To develop main application directly on host, you can follow instructions below for both Windows and Linux, or follow general instructions:
   - Download and install NodeJS
   - Install dependencies `npm install`
   - Copy `defaults.env` as `.env` and configure variables
+  - Copy `dev.example.docker-compose.yaml` as `docker-compose.dev.yaml` and configure variables
+  - Start docker compose to start dependencies (at least mongoDB)
   - Start server with `npm start` or run debug task in VSCode

-For linux users, you may want to allow node to bind to system protected ports
+- As an alternative, you can potentially customize `docker-compose.dev.example.yaml` to develop with all required tools in containers - Not tested

+To allow bind on port 443, Windows users need to launch IDE as administrator.
-`sudo setcap 'cap_net_bind_service=+ep' $(readlink -f $(which node))`
+Linux users should be able to configure non-root usage by running `sudo setcap 'cap_net_bind_service=+ep' $(readlink -f $(which node))`

 ### Windows 11